larapolachini/Stage_de_Recherche/README.md

 - Parameter "-g" enables headless mode: no GUI shown, but the program still export frames.
 - Parameter "-v" enables verbose mode (show debug messages).
 - Parameter "-nr" disables messages from the robots (printf in robot code).
-- Parameter "-P" displays a progress bar of the simulation, depending on the parameter value "SimulationTime" defined in the configuration file.
+- Parameter "-P" displays a progress bar of the simulation, depending on the parameter value "simulation\_time" defined in the configuration file.

 ## Access the pose and states of the robots in Python